featheredtoast/satisfactory-monitoring/README.md

 ### Remove environment

-When you're done with the data, you can run `docker compose down` which will remove the monitoring stack.
+When you're done with the data, you can run `docker compose down` which will completely delete and remove the monitoring stack.